arblalock/Faded-Domain/README.md

 # Faded Domain

-Homepage for a game I am developing
+Homepage for a game I am developing.
+Find out more at: https://arblalock.github.io/Faded-Domain/